xingchenzhang/VIFB/README.md

 # <center>VIFB：A Visible and Infared Image Fusion Benchmark</center>
 This is the official webpage for VIFB.
 To the best of our knowledge, VIFB is the first (and the only one to date) benchmark in the field of visible-infrared image fusion (VIF), aiming to provide a platform to perform fair and comprehensive performance comparision of VIF algorithms.
 Currently, **21 image pairs, 20 fusion algorithms and 13 evaluation metrics** are integrated in VIFB, which can be utilize to compare performances.
 All the fusion results by us are also available that can be used by users directly.

-VIFB will be presented at CVPRW 2020.
 For more details, please refer to the following paper:

 **VIFB：A Visible and Infared Image Fusion Benchmark**
 Xingchen Zhang, Ping Ye, Gang Xiao
-CVPRW 2020
 From Shanghai Jiao Tong University & Imperial College London
 Contact: xingchen.zhang@imperial.ac.uk
 [[Download paper](https://arxiv.org/abs/2002.03322)]